 Most importantly, reassure them that it is okay for them to talk about themselves and their friends.
 Tell them that if they wanted to talk to someone else you wouldn’t be cross.

 Finally, it is important to make sure they feel loved and supported.
 Each child displays/accepts love and support in different ways.
 It doesn’t matter how it matters that you ensure they feel valued.
 Children are more likely to be open and honest with you if they feel secure.

-Today, more than ever it is important to lift stigma and presumptions surrounding mental health.
+Today, more than ever it is important to lift the stigma and presumptions surrounding mental health.